 Practicum.
-In order to graduate, MSMFT students must have a minimum of 300 hours of direct client contact experience, with 100 of these hours devoted exclusively to child, couple, group, or family work.
-The student must receive a minimum of 60 units of supervision to maintain the ratio of one unit of supervision for every five hours of client contact.
-A "unit" of supervision is equivalent to either one hour of individual or two hours of group supervision.
-Students may also extend their practicum experience to 500 client contact hours to accommodate licensing standards in states other than California or Arizona.
-Students on the three-year track at the Pasadena campus are expected to commence practicum in their third year of study.
+In order to graduate, MSMFT students seeking the California MFT track must have a minimum of 225 hours of direct client contact experience, with 100 of these hours being MFT relational hours devoted exclusively to child, couple, group, or family work.
+The student must receive a minimum of 45 units of supervision to maintain the ratio of one unit of supervision for every five hours of client contact.
+A "unit" of supervision is equivalent to either one hour of individual/triadic or two hours of group supervision.